kodevik/SVG-BatteryGauge/README.md

 * Options - An object containing the settings for your battery.
 These settings are as follows:
     * scale - The scale of the battery to be drawn.
     * divisions - The number of battery bars.
-    * chargedVoltage - The voltage of the battery when fully charged.
-    * dischargedVoltage - The voltage of the battery when fully discharged.
     * strokeWidth - The thickness of the outline of the battery.
     * strokeColour - The colour of the outline of the battery.
     * bgColour - The background colour of the battery